mitre/aws-foundations-cis-baseline/README.md

 inspec exec https://github.com/mitre/aws-foundations-cis-baseline/archive/master.tar.gz --target aws:// --input-file=<./path/my_inpupts.yml> --reporter=cli json:<path/name_of_your_output_file.json>
 ```

-### Different Run Options
+## Different Run Options

+Please review the following documentation

 [Full exec options](https://docs.chef.io/inspec/cli/#options-3)

-## Running This Baseline from a local Archive copy
+### Diconnected & Local Archive Execution

-If your runner is not always expected to have direct access to GitHub, use the following steps to create an archive bundle of this baseline and all of its dependent tests:
+If your runner is not always expected to have direct access to the network, use the following steps to create an archive bundle of this baseline and all of its dependent tests:

 (Git is required to clone the InSpec profile using the instructions below.
 Git can be downloaded from the [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) site.)